jongio/azure-iot-edge-config/readme.md

 ### Runtime Config

-Open `config/agentconfig.json` and setup Azure IoT Edge Runtime with that file.
+Open `config/agentconfig.json`, modify it to suit your needs, and setup Azure IoT Edge Runtime with that file.

 ```
 iotedgectl setup --config-file agentconfig.json
 ```

-### Module Config
+### Module Configs

 Open `config/moduleconfig.json`, modify it to suit your needs, and use the `edgeconf` script found in `scripts/csharp/edgeconf` to apply that configuration to your device.